KostasKaloger/kostaskaloger.github.io/index.md

 <img src="kkphoto.png" alt="Kostas Kalogeropoulos" width="180" style="float:left; margin-right:20px; margin-bottom:10px;">

 <div style="clear: both;"></div>

 # Kostas Kalogeropoulos

 Associate Professor of Statistics
-Department of Statistics,
+Department of Statistics
-London School of Economics
+London School of Economics and Political Science

 ---

 ## About

-Before joining LSE, I was a postdoctoral researcher at the University of Cambridge, in the Signal Processing Laboratory of the Engineering Department.
+I am an Associate Professor in the Department of Statistics at the London School of Economics and Political Science (LSE).
+Before joining LSE, I was a postdoctoral researcher in the Signal Processing Laboratory of the Engineering Department at the University of Cambridge.
 I completed my PhD in Statistics at the Athens University of Economics and Business.

 ---

 ## Research

-My research focuses on Bayesian inference for latent stochastic processes, with particular emphasis on:
+My research focuses on Bayesian inference for latent dynamic systems, with particular emphasis on stochastic processes, sequential learning and structured dependence modelling.
+Methodologically, my work lies at the interface of Bayesian statistics, stochastic processes and computational methods for partially observed systems.

-- Diffusion models Gaussian Processes
+Current research interests include:

+- Bayesian inference for stochastic differential equations and latent stochastic processes
-- Markov chain and Sequential Monte Carlo (SMC) methods
+- Sequential Monte Carlo and Markov chain Monte Carlo methods
+- Gaussian process models and structured dependence modelling
-- Epidemic modelling
+- Epidemic modelling and Bayesian evidence synthesis
-- Latent factor models and stochastic process
+- Latent-variable and factor models
-- Interpretable Machine Learning
+- Bayesian machine learning and interpretable statistical modelling

-I am also interested in applications in finance, biostatistics, and social statistics.
+I am also interested in applications in financial econometrics, epidemiology, biostatistics and social statistics.

 ---

 ## Contact

 Department of Statistics
-London School of Economics
+London School of Economics and Political Science
 Houghton Street
 London WC2A 2AE
 United Kingdom

 Office: Columbia House, Room 610

 Email: k.kalogeropoulos [at] lse.ac.uk